Looking after yourself

 If you care for someone, it is vital that you look after your own mental and physical health.
 There are a number of services, training courses and leisure activities that may be able to help you to stay well.

-Our carers’ card lets carers get discounts on leisure and other activities across Brighton & Hove.
+The Carers’ Card in Brighton and Hove lets carers get discounts on local leisure and other activities.
 It is a joint initiative between the council, local charity Amaze and the city’s Carers Centre.
-There's also a discount card for young carers.
-If the person you care for is under 18 they must be registered for a compass card.
-Apply for a compass card on the Amaze website.
+The Carers’ Card is also available for young carers aged 8 to 25 (the ‘Young Carers’ Card’).
+If you’re applying for a Carers’ Card and the person you care for is under 18, they must have a Compass Card Brighton and Hove for you to be eligible for the Carers’ Card.

-Carers cards are valid for one year.
-If your card has expired or is lost use the forms below:
+Carers' Cards are valid for two years.
+If your card has expired or is lost, use the forms below:

 Events for adult carers

 To find out what local events and activities are taking place for adult carers, go to the Carers Centre website.

 Proper lifting and handling helps carers to avoid injury.
 This service helps carers with any lifting and handling tasks, such as helping the person they care for to get in and out of the bed or bath.

 Caring can be rewarding but it can be stressful at times.